-Your hair needs to be sectioned out into four discrete sections before you begin applying bleach.
-This is achieved by parting the hair down the middle and then once more from ear to ear, forming four distinct quadrants that can be clipped up.
+Your hair needs to be divided into four discrete sections before you begin applying bleach.
+This is achieved by parting the hair down the middle and then once more from ear to ear, forming four quadrants that can be clipped up.
 These quadrants will keep each section of hair separate and out of the way.

 You will also notice when applying bleach in this way that the hair in any section can be covered in one direction.
 Taking thin layers of hair from the top, you only have to continue in this fashion until the section is completely coated.
 After you have completed one quadrant, it is time to move onto the next.

 When you apply the bleach, this needs to be to the roots of your hair only.
-Some amount of overlap can occur, but the closer you can get to a perfect application, the better the final result and the better the condition of your hair will be after many root applications if you intend to keep your blonde hair color for a long time.
+Some amount of overlap can occur, but the closer you can get to a perfect application, the better the final result and your hair will continue to remain in good condition after many root applications.
+This is important if you intend to keep your blonde hair color for a long time.

 To make this easy, apply by brush only, using a slightly thicker formulation of bleach.
 This is formulated by using slightly more powder to developer.
 A thicker product is less likely to swell or seep into other areas during application.